Muterra/doc-golix/spec.md

 The full GUID (hash algorithm byte + file hash) of the GEOC object containing the identity (the public keys) of the debinding agent.

-### 6. Target chain length

-The length of the list of records covered by the debinding.
-See Target GUID chain below.

-### 7. Target GUID chain
+### 7. Target GUID

-Only one object can be debound, but static objects may be bound, debound, rebound, and so on.
-In this case, the chain will always reference:

-1. **Static** GUID for GEOC or GOBD being debound
-2. Static GUID for initial debinding
-3. Static GUID for GEOC for GOBD being re-debound
-4. Static GUID for second debinding

-And so forth.
-At a minimum, each rebind cycle must include the most recent binding and the most recent debinding, but it need not include the entire chain.
-This chaining is required for protection against replay attacks.
+Only one object can be debound per debinding.
+The target GUID is the address algorithm + file hash of the particular binding or debinding to remove.
+The **only** valid debind targets are:

+1. Static bindings (reference the static binding's GUID, not the object's GUID)
+2. Dynamic binding frames (reference the dynamic GUID, not the individual frame's GUID)
+3. Debindings (reference the debinding's GUID)

 ### 8. Address algorithm